WithoutHaste/WithoutHaste.DataFiles/MARKDOWN_SUMMARY.md

 # DataFiles.Markdown Summary

-This document contains a list of Markdown constructs that this library can interpret/handle.
+A list of Markdown constructs that this library can interpret/handle.

 * Headers
 * Text